No desearás al vecino del quinto: Release and reception

 The film premiered in Madrid in October 1970 and became one of the most commercially successful Spanish films of the early 1970s, earning at least 177.5 million pesetas at the box office and watched by over 4 million people.
 Stewart King and Jeff Browitt consider the film to be the "most representative of a highly idiosyncratic comedy genre that flourished in Spanish cinema in the last years of the Franco regime".

 César Santos Fontenla declared the film "one of the most aesthetically void [...] and morally repulsive [...] films [...] ever produced.

-Alberto Mira dennounced the film to be "worse than homophobic", "oligophrenic, machista".
+Alberto Mira denounced the film to be "worse than homophobic", "oligophrenic, machista".